GUP2 (Chameleon) Application instructions

 Applications will be limited to one page of text and one page of supporting data and figures.
 Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).
 To download an application guide click here.

 This initial cycle will support an early access program for use of the commercialized version of Spotiton: Chameleon.
 Researchers will be required to show cryoEM data of the current condition of the sample and justify how Chameleon use would assist.
-There are two (2) types of general use proposals:
+There are three (3) types of general use proposals:

 Access for experienced users with pre-screened cryoEM samples in need of high-end instrument cryoEM time.
 For more information go here and to apply for this category of access go here.